 Best Burning Woods for Your Fires

-Keep in mind these tips about the woods that burn best:
+Keep in mind these tips about the woods that burn best:Tip 1

-Seasoned Wood:The secret to a good fire, say the experts, is wood that has been seasoned for more than a year.
+The secret to a good fire, say the experts, is wood that has been seasoned for more than a year.
 In the case of oak, you'll want to season the wood at least two years, sometimes longer.
 Much of the wood for sale now is actually green, and needs another year to season.
 Often this year's wood is really intended for next year's fires.

-Seasoned wood burns better than green wood, because it produces more heat and less creosote build-up in the fireplace.
-Green or unseasoned wood, on the other hand, is hard to light and difficult to keep burning.
+Seasoned wood burns better than green wood because it produces more heat and less creosote build-up in the fireplace.
+Green—or unseasoned wood—is hard to light and difficult to keep burning.
 If your wood smolders and burns poorly with little heat, it's probably green wood.
 That's because unseasoned wood has a lot of liquid inside.
-In fact, one fresh-cut cord of oak is said to have enough water to fill as much as six 55-gallon drums, according to mastersweep.com.
+Green firewood contains up to 25% moisture content that, when burned, can cause corrosion in the flue.Tip 2

 If you can't get your hands on seasoned wood, then look for ash or fir.
 These woods will burn better than many while still rather green; although they all will burn best when seasoned.

+For the serious fire lover, you may want to invest in hardwoods like madrone, live oak, ash, hickory, walnut and fruit trees like apple or cherry.
 Hardwoods are denser woods that burn hotter and longer than softwoods, but you'll need to let them season more than a year.
-(Ash is an exception, and can be burnt a bit earlier although the wood burns best when seasoned.
+Ash is an exception and can be burnt a bit earlier although the wood burns best when seasoned.

 If you just burn a fire every once in a while, try a seasoned softwood like fir.
 You'll like how easy it is to get started and the smell is wonderful.
 But these softwoods won't keep burning as long as hardwoods, and you'll need to keep feeding the fire.

-When cutting wood for kindling or small logs, especially for campfires, my husband likes the convenience of the easy-to-carry Fiskars® X7 Hatchet, and how well it cuts without much effort.
-The hatchet comes with a sheath to protect the blade.
+When cutting wood for kindling or small logs, especially for campfires, my husband likes the convenience of the easy-to-carry Fiskars hatchet and how well it cuts without much effort.
+The hatchet comes with a sheath to protect the blade.Tip 6

-- Apple: Great for cooking, this wood burns slow when dry and has a fragrant scent.
+Apple: Great for cooking, this wood burns slow when dry and has a fragrant scent.

-- Ash: One of the best woods for a steady fire and good heat.
+Ash: One of the best woods for a steady fire and good heat.
 Although ash will burn when green, it burns better when seasoned.

-- Cherry: Season this wood well and you'll have a slow burning wood that smells wonderful.
+Cherry: Season this wood well and you'll have a slow-burning wood that smells wonderful.

-- Pine: This softwood burns well and smells festive.
+Pine: This softwood burns well and smells festive.
 Try it for kindling or for outdoor fires.

-- Sycamore: You'll be rewarded with a good flame and moderate heat if you season this wood well.
+Sycamore: You'll be rewarded with a good flame and moderate heat if you season this wood well.

 Yew: A pleasant smell comes from this slow-burning wood that gives off plenty of heat.